afmsaif/Joint-self-supervised-and-supervised-training-for-speech-models/README.md

-# JUST: Joint Unsupervised and Supervised Training for ASR
+# JUST: Joint self-supervised and supervised training for speech models
 We present a novel bilevel optimization training approach for ASR models that we term joint unsupervised and supervised training (JUST).
 JUST employs a lower-level optimization with an unsupervised loss and an upper-level optimization with a supervised loss, leveraging recent advances in penalty-based bilevel optimization.

 <p align="center">